- The internal components of the battery are faulty (Section 4A).

 - Defective voltage regulator (Section 4A).

-Fuel or temperature sensors give no information
+Fuel or temperature sensors do not provide any information

-- Defective sensors (Section 2 or BEHIND).
+- Defective sensors (Section 2 or FOR).

-- Break in electrical wiring (Section 12).
+- Electrical wiring break (Section 12).

-- Defective sensors (Section 2 or BEHIND).
+- Defective sensors (Section 2 or FOR).

-- Short circuit wiring (Section 12).
+- Short circuit in electrical wiring (Section 12).

 - Defective indicator (Section 12).

-Beep works all the time
+The sound signal works all the time

-- Buzzer touches ground (Section 12).
+- The buzzer touches the ground (Section 12).

-Sound signal does not work
+The sound signal does not work

-- Blown fuse (Section 12).
+- The fuse has blown (Section 12).

-- Broken or disconnected wiring (Section 12).
+- Electrical wiring is broken or disconnected (Section 12).

-- Faulty buzzer (Section 12).
+- Buzzer is faulty (Section 12).

 The buzzer emits an intermittent or unsatisfactory sound